lobehub/lobe-chat/README.md

 ![](https://github-production-user-asset-6210df.s3.amazonaws.com/17870709/268670869-f1ffbf66-42b6-42cf-a937-9ce1f8328514.png)

-#### `2` Prompt Assistant Market
+#### `2` Prompt Agent Market

-In our assistant market, we have accumulated a large number of practical prompt assistants that have been used in daily work and study.
-You can also share your assistants here and iterate and optimize your prompt assistants with more people.
-You can submit your assistants through [🤖/🏪 Submit Assistants][submit-agents-link], and our automated i18n workflow will automatically translate your assistants into multiple languages, allowing users around the world to enjoy your wisdom.
+In our agent market, we have accumulated a large number of practical prompt agents that have been used in daily work and study.
+You can also share your agents here and iterate and optimize your prompt agents with more people.
+You can submit your agents through [🤖/🏪 Submit Agents][submit-agents-link], and our automated i18n workflow will automatically translate your agents into multiple languages, allowing users around the world to enjoy your wisdom.

 <br/>